Same-sex marriage in Iceland: Religious performance

 In October 2015, the Church of Iceland voted to allow same-sex couples to marry in its churches.
-A freedom of conscience clause which would have allowed priests to decide based on religious or personal grounds whether to perform a ceremony was voted down by the Church Assembly.
+A freedom of conscience clause which would have allowed priests to decide based on religious or personal grounds whether to perform same-sex wedding ceremonies was voted down by the Church Assembly.
 The Bishop of Iceland, Agnes M. Sigurðardóttir, welcomed the move to perform same-sex marriages, saying "the church is primarily a channel of the love of Christ and celebrates life in all its diversity."
 Other smaller religious organisations also perform same-sex marriages, including Ásatrúarfélagið, which has been conducting same-sex weddings since 2003.

 Public opinion

 A February 2000 Gallup opinion poll showed that 53% of Icelanders supported the right of same-sex couples to adopt children, 12% declared their neutrality and 35% were against the right to adopt.
 A June 2004 Gallup poll showed that 87% of Icelanders supported same-sex marriage.
-Furthermore, a Fréttablaðið opinion survey in November 2005 showed that 82.3% of the population supported access to assisted pregnancy for lesbian couples.
+Furthermore, a Fréttablaðið opinion survey in November 2005 showed that 82% of the population supported access to assisted pregnancy for lesbian couples.

 According to a 2006 Gallup poll, 89% of Icelanders supported same-sex marriage, with 11% opposed.
 Specifically, 66% supported both civil and religious same-sex marriages, 19% supported only civil marriages and 3% only religious marriages.
 Support varied by age: 92% of 18–24-year-olds were in favour of same-sex marriage, compared to 95% in the 25–34 age group, 93% in the 35–44 age group, 89% in the 45–54 age group, and 81% among those over 55.